-2) a small number of GONGOs each having hundreds of thousands of members, as well as organisations more or less connected with the Government; and of these clusters.
+Grassroots initiatives in the process of organisational development feed into all three of these clusters.
 However, most of the grassroots initiatives in today's civil society system abandon their growth strategy, remaining as informal groups and opting for solely grassroots activities which are often short-term.